tom-nook/toulbox/posts/what-is-devsecops.md

 - [Anchore Docker Image Scanner](https://github.com/marketplace/actions/anchore-container-scan)

 Anchore is an excellent Dockerfile/Docker image scanning tool with a free tier that doesn't require the user to create an account.
-It is important to have a tool like Anchore in the pipeline because it scans the Operating System (OS) that the Dockerfile builds for vulnerabilities (CVE's).
+It is vital to have a tool like Anchore in the pipeline because it scans the Operating System (OS) that the Dockerfile builds for vulnerabilities (CVE's).

-For this project we have based the web application off of the `golang:1.14-Alpine` mini OS because it is small and includes only the bare minimal to run, which means there is less likelihood of it being exploitable.
+For this project, we have based the web application on the `golang:1.14-Alpine` mini OS because it is small and includes only the bare minimum to run, which means there is less likelihood of it being exploitable.

-In general the more software is included the larger the attack surface is, so it is a common practice to go through the Operating System and strip out unnecessary packages/softaware to reduce the attack surface.
+In general, the more software is included, the larger the attack surface is.
+Hence, it is common to go through the Operating System and strip out unnecessary packages/software to reduce the attack surface.

 ```yaml
 ### Above is still the same